lbryio/lbry.com/content/faq/buy-sell-bittrex.md

 1. Click on `Holdings` from the upper right corner.
 ![holdings](https://spee.ch/@lbrysh:6/holdings.jpg)
 1. Once the holdings page loads up, click on **Deposit by bank/wire**
-1. Click on Wire Transfer and clik Get Started.
+1. Click on Wire Transfer and click Get Started.
 ![wire-transfer](https://spee.ch/@lbrysh:6/wire-transfer.jpg)
 1. Finish the process and deposit USD into your account.